ajhentled/WP-Default-Theme/readme.txt

 == Description ==

-A custom wordpress theme for WP Default - Components
+A custom wordpress theme for WP Default

 == Installation ==